 OK, I Get It – This Distributed Web Crawler Kicks Ass… How Do I Use It?

 First off, you’re going to need a Linux machine to get started.
+Gaining in popularity in this [web crawling] sector specifically is the Linux operating system that is used to host millions of websites around the world.
+The only problem with Linux is finding technical support for it as there are not many providers who can support Linux out there.
 I’m going to provide instructions for getting everything set up using Ubuntu, but just about any modern Linux Distribution will do.

 Setup Instructions For Ubuntu: